Thank you for reading our post, please rate this article at the end.

 - It all begins by positioning the skis in a direction that you won’t slide down on your quest to get up.
 You do this by uncrossing them.

-- With your poles, push up to get to the center of gravity.
+- With your poles, push up to reach your center of gravity.
 It should be far from the skis.
 Try as far as you can.

 Maybe the above process may fail.
-In such a case, slowly unclip your skis (but only if you know to take them back).
-Ensure that the area is not steep and you won’t go sliding down.
+In such a case, slowly unclip your skis (but only if you know how to reattach them).
+Ensure the area is not steep to prevent slipping.

 Falling on a flat terrain: